 Notes: Simulated investment strategy, starting with \$1,000 in January 2021.
-Highest Wellbeing Companies to Work lists are created on an annual basis, separately using data on each of the four wellbeing items.
-At the end of each year, we simulate investing in an equally-weighted portfolio of these companies, and holding them for one subsequent year.
+Wellbeing Top 100 lists are created on an annual basis, separately using data on each of the four wellbeing items.
+At the end of each year, we simulate investing in an equally-weighted portfolio of these companies, and holding them over the subsequent year.
 See text for more details.